 Many people or BaZi enthusiasts like to assess compatibility by looking at the Daymasters.
 If they are a Yang Metal person, they would assume a Yin Wood person is compatible; if they are a Yin Water person, they would assume a Yang Earth person is compatible with them.

 I have to point out here and now that this is the wrong way to assess compatibility.
 Not only is it primitive, but it has no theoretical basis at all.
 Yes, you might find that you clique better with Daymasters you combine with or you might even be more attracted to them, but most of the time, this is psychological.
 There are plenty of moments where you are attracted to or fall for someone with another Daymaster.

 The art of assessing BaZi compatibility has a lot more depth to it and you need to look at the chart as a whole and deep dive into each aspect of the chart, such as:

 - What does the Spouse Element of each individual chart indicate?

 - What does the Spouse sector in the BaZi chart indicate?

-- What happens when the Spouse element is a beneficial element, but the Spouse sector sits a destructive element, vice versa.
+- What happens when the Spouse element is beneficial, but the Spouse sector sits a destructive element, vice versa.

-- How do we take into account the “Luck Pillars” or Elemental Phases?
+- How do we consider the “Luck Pillars” or Elemental Phases?

-There are a whole lot of other things to look out in order to assess whether you’re going to have a blissful relationship, and eventually, marriage with another person.
+There are many other things to look out for to assess whether you will have a blissful relationship and, eventually, marriage with another person.